AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/column-row-settings/manual-vs-dynamic-rows.md

 ---
+title: Dynamic vs static dimension values
-description: How to interact with dynamic and static items in tables.
+description: How to interact with dynamic and static dimension values in tables.
-title: Dynamic vs Static items
-uuid: caf033ef-d252-4f8a-802e-7edbbac5c8c0
 ---

-# Dynamic vs Static items in freeform tables
+# Dynamic vs static dimension values in freeform tables

 >[!NOTE] You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
 Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/home.html).
 [Learn more...](/help/getting-started/cja-aa.md)